nearform/titus/docs/devops/helm-chart/README.md

-# New Standup of Helm Charts
+# Add a New Helm Chart

 1. If you built a new environment, update the following variables in the values.yaml file:
     ```yaml